 Shotokan is characterized by its powerful and linear techniques coupled with deep strong stances which were developed to accommodate the larger physical statures of the Japanese practitioners.

-Master Funshin Saito, a devoted student of Master Gichin Funakoshi (second son), Yoshiak Funkakoshi , opened a school of Shotokan karate in Japan, under the guidance of Master Yoshiak Funakoshi. .
-Mr Saito immediately established a name for himself by winning tournaments.
-Many titles fell to his excellent punch and kick combinations,.
-He was one of the premier Karate tournament fighters, as well as forms.
-Mr. Saito went on to teach his oldest son Teji Saito In 1969, Sensei Robert Handley began to study Karate under Sensei Teji Saito and train with him until his death in 1999.
-They began teaching in 1976 upon his return from Japan where he lived and trainedq1 under the direction of Teji Saito and became one of his most senior students.
+Master Takeshi Oishi, a devoted student of Hidetaka Nishiyama, who himself was a student of Master Gichin Funakoshi and his (third son), Yoshitaka or Gigo Funakoshi, opened a school of Shotokan karate in Japan, under the guidance of Master Hidetaka Nishiyama.
+Mr. Oishi immediately established a name for himself by winning tournaments.
+Many titles fell to his excellent punch and kick combinations.
+He was one of the premier Karate tournament fighters, as well as having later served on the technical and instructor committees for the JKA, including the JKA board of directors.
+Mr. Oishi went on to teach one of his top students, George Parulski, in the mid to late 20th century.